wponrails/wp-connector/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin my-new-feature`).
 5. Submit a "Pull Request".

+## License

+Copyright (c) 2014, Hoppinger B.V.

+Open source, under the MIT-licensed.
+See `LICENSE.txt` in the root of this repository.